aframevr/aframe/CONTRIBUTING.md

 ## Sharing your Work

 1. Create something awesome like a scene, a component, or a shader.
-2. Publish your work to Github so everyone can learn from your work.
+2. Publish your work to Github (and GitHub pages) so everyone can learn from your work.
 3. Share it on [Slack](https://aframevr-slack.herokuapp.com) and the [awesome-aframe repository](https://github.com/aframevr/awesome-aframe).
 4. Rack up the Github stars!